francescogerardomarra/its/modulo26/4_security.md

 - **Session Management Configuration**
     - `.sessionManagement()` configures session behavior:
-        - `.sessionCreationPolicy(SessionCreationPolicy.IF_REQUIRED)` means the session is created only when needed (i.e., when the user is authenticated).
+        - `.sessionCreationPolicy(SessionCreationPolicy.IF_REQUIRED)` means the session is created only when needed (i.e. when the user is authenticated).
         - `.sessionTimeout(Duration.ofMinutes(30))` sets the session timeout to 30 minutes of inactivity.
         - `.invalidSessionUrl("/session-expired")` redirects to the `/session-expired` URL if the session is invalidated.
         - `.maximumSessions(1)` limits the user to only one concurrent session.